ctroth/super-duper/README.md

 ### 5. View 'To Do List' Priority

 If you select **5.
-View 'To Do List' Priority', it will output your 'To Do List' in order of priority, rather than in the order that you input them in (task number).
+View 'To Do List' Priority**, it will output your 'To Do List' in order of priority, rather than in the order that you input them in (task number).
 Using the task list we created previously, we had selected 'Eat Food' as priority 1 in our list.
 We then updated it to 'Go For A Run -

 ```python